 What is the difference between Azure Front Door and Azure Application Gateway?

-When should we deploy an Application Gateway behind Front Door?
+When should I deploy an Application Gateway behind Front Door?

-- Front Door and Application Gateway both support session affinity.
-While Front Door can direct subsequent traffic from a user session to the same cluster or backend in a given region, Application Gateway can direct affinitize the traffic to the same server within the cluster.
+- You want to use session affinity at both the regional and the server level.
+Front Door can send the traffic from a user session to the same backend in a region, but Application Gateway can send it to the same server in the backend.

-Can we deploy Azure Load Balancer behind Front Door?
+Can I deploy Azure Load Balancer behind Front Door?

 What protocols does Azure Front Door support?

 Azure Front Door supports HTTP, HTTPS and HTTP/2.

 Azure Front Door supports HTTP/2 protocol for client connections.
 However, the backend pool communication uses HTTP/1.1 protocol.
 HTTP/2 support is on by default.